-- Bring any undamaged, overdue library materials to the circulation desk or book drop at any of SFPL’s 27 branches or the Main.
-Enter a raffle to win a fine forgiveness prize if you drop-off your item in person!
+- Patrons returned any undamaged, overdue library materials to the circulation desk or book drops at any of SFPL’s 27 branches or the Main.

-- If your library card has been suspended because of overdue fines, it will be reactivated and you can begin using it again.
+- If a patron’s library card had been suspended because of overdue fines, it was reactivated.

-All cardholders are eligible to have their overdue fines forgiven for items returned January 3 – February 14, 2017.
+All cardholders were eligible to have their overdue fines forgiven for items returned January 3 – February 14, 2017.

-Yes, if you have that person’s materials in hand, or if you are a sponsor or authorized user on that person’s library account.
+Yes, if a patron had that person’s materials in hand, or if they were a sponsor or authorized user on that person’s library account.

-Can I call the library and ask to have my past fines cleared?
+Could patrons call the library and ask to have their past fines cleared?

-If the items have already been returned, yes.
-If not, please bring the overdue items to your local library during the six week period.
+If the items had already been returned, yes.
+If not, patrons were asked to bring overdue items to their local library during the six week period.

-In addition to clearing the overdue fines for material returned, all other fines on your record will be cleared including overdue fines for materials that have been previously returned.
+In addition to clearing the overdue fines for material returned, all other fines on a record were cleared including overdue fines for materials that had been previously returned.

-What items and fees are not eligible during Fine Forgiveness?
+What items and fees were not eligible during Fine Forgiveness?

-- Overdue or lost materials that have not been returned or replaced
+- Overdue or lost materials that had not been returned or replaced

 - Damaged and unusable items